zell-mbc/dmarcts-report-viewer/README.md

 * Green : DKIM and SPF = pass
 * Red : DKIM and SPF = fail
 * Orange : Either DKIM or SPF (but not both) = fail
-* Yellow : Some other condition, and should be investigated (e.g. DKIM or SPF result were missing)
+* Yellow : Some other condition, and should be investigated (e.g. DKIM or SPF result were missing, "softfail", "temperror", etc.)

 More info can currently be found at : [TechSneeze.com](http://www.techsneeze.com/dmarc-report/)